How Much Does Reupholstering Furniture Cost?

 How Much Does It Cost to Reupholster Furniture Yourself?

 It can be a lot less expensive to DIY a project like furniture reupholstery because labor costs and transportation fees make up over half of what you pay.
 You could even get creative and repurpose your furniture in exciting new ways, like using the fabric from an old couch to make new pillows.
-Fabric costs can range from $50 to $70 per yard
+Fabric costs can range from under $10 to well over $100 per yard, but you’ll still pay less than you would to have a professional complete the work.

 You’ll also need to account for any damaged padding or broken frames that need to be replaced and gather the right tools and materials to fix them.
-Padding can cost between $5 and $50per yard (polyester is inexpensive, cotton is more costly).
+Padding can cost between $5 and $50 per yard.
 Things like twine and buttons will be relatively affordable—around $20 to $40 altogether.

 Tools like pliers, hammers, and screwdrivers, as well as sewing equipment like needles and thread, are also essential for getting the job done.
 A toolbox with everything you need will cost between $50 to $200, depending on the brand, but you probably have at least a few of these items hanging around your garage.

-Though it will be more affordable to do it yourself, it will also be time-consuming.
+Though it will be more affordable to do it yourself, it will also be time-consuming, and it can be difficult to achieve a professional look.
 Make sure this is a project you’re equipped to handle before taking it on.
 Luckily, there are plenty of guides and tips that will help you through the process of remodeling your furniture.
 But recruiting the services of a reupholstery company will guarantee no major mistakes occur.

 Frequently Asked Questions

-The short answer is no—it’s generally not going to cost less to have something reupholstered than it would to simply buy new furniture.
+The short answer is that it’s generally going to cost less to have something reupholstered than it would to simply buy new furniture.

 What you pay will depend on how damaged an item is.
-If it requires minimal or purely cosmetic repairs, like a fabric swap, you may end up saving money.
-But you’re better off replacing a couch that you’ll need to get completely redone.
+If it requires minimal or purely cosmetic repairs, like a fabric swap, you will likely end up saving money.
+The only exception is a piece that you’ll need to get completely redone.
+Reupholstering is typically more affordable, and it’s the only option if you’re looking to preserve an antique or family heirloom.